Sample plan

 Champ de Mars

-Pick up baguettes, jambon-beurre sandwiches, fruit, and pastries from a top boulangerie, then spread out on the grass at the Champ de Mars with the tower in view.
+Pick up baguettes, jambon-beurre sandwiches, fruit, and pain au chocolat from a top boulangerie, then spread out on the Champ de Mars grass with the tower in view.
 Cheaper, calmer, and more memorable than any restaurant.
+Utopie's signature 'Charbon' (charcoal bread) and Pierre Hermé macarons are worth adding.
+There's a row of long benches along the Seine side if the grass is damp; the kids can chase pigeons while you eat.

 13:30